HeliosSoftware/hfs-install/README.md

 - An Amazon Virtual Private Cloud (helios-vpc)
 - Public and private subnets across two different availability zones for a total of 4 subnets.
 - A bastion Linux instance used to provide secure access to Linux instances located in the private and public subnets of your virtual private cloud.
 SSH to this instance to perform initial Cassandra cluster installation tasks, and occasional maintenance as required.
+- Configuration for using [AxonOps](https://axonops.com/) - a cloud native solution to monitor, maintain and backup your Cassandra cluster.
 - A 5-node Cassandra Cluster with nodes spread across two availability zones.
 - Helios FHIR Server installed in an Amazon EKS Cluster and configured for auto-scaling.
 - IAM Roles and Policies